Kanat121/basch_script/README.md

 # basch_script
-List installed software with the installed size?
+Show List installed software with the installed size?